 Ketamine for depression treatment is an effective and quick treatment option for people with major depression.
 While traditional antidepressants take weeks or months to start working, people report feeling better in days or even hours after ketamine treatment.
 For people with suicidal thoughts, this quick response time could save their life.

 Researchers and doctors warm that ketamine isn’t a miracle drug though.
 One treatment won’t cure someone, and without addressing the underlying issues causing the depression it will just return.
 But if it is approved, it can do wonders for those who are admitted to a hospital for suicidal thoughts.

-Ketamine is delivered through an IV drip or pump, which is the fastest way for it to reach the brain.
+Ketamine is deliverable through an IV drip or pump, which is the fastest way for it to reach the brain.
 Most antidepressants work by shifting the balance of brain chemicals.
 Ketamine works differently.
 It changes the way brain cells communicate with one another.
-It blocks NMDA receptors in the brain, which are believed to play a role in depression.
+It blocks NMDA receptors in the brain, which many believe to play a role in depression.
 While the drug only stays in the body for a short time, research is finding that it can have long-lasting effects on depression.
 Patients will still need multiple treatments, administered over months or even years, to see long-term improvements.
 Most doctors are still recommending therapy for patients along with the drug.

-It’s important to know that ketamine isn’t an FDA approved treatment for depression and there haven’t been any long-term studies on the effects it can have.
+It’s important to know that ketamine doesn’t yet have FDA approval for the treatment for depression.
+And that there haven’t been any long-term studies on the effects it can have.

 People who get the drug administered report feeling “dissociated” from their bodies.
 Their senses react to the drug, impacting their sign, touch, and hearing especially.
 This feeling lasts for about an hour, though it eventually wears off.

 Some people get a spike in heart rate and blood pressure from taking the medication.
 It’s not dangerous for most people, comparable to walking up a flight of stairs.
 For people with heart issues, it can pose a potential problem.
 All vitals should be taken beforehand, and any medical issues, including medication being currently taken, should be disclosed to the doctor before beginning this treatment.